-Canon 7D II versus Nikon D7000
+Canon 7D II vs Nikon D7000

-The Canon EOS 7D Mark II and the Nikon D7000 are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and September 2010.
+The Canon EOS 7D Mark II and the Nikon D7000 are two enthusiast cameras that were announced, respectively, in September 2014 and September 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 16.1 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 16.1 MP.

 Body comparison: Canon 7D II vs Nikon D7000